BaguaSys/tutorials/src/how-to-create-a-new-algorithm/index.md

 **Create a ``` QAdamAlgorithmImpl``` class that inherits ``` AlgorithmImpl```  [^2]:**

 1. `__init__()`: Initializing the algorithm.
-Here Q-Adam algorithm requires an optimizer called `QAdamOptimizer`, which is a specifically customized optimizer based on the Adam optimizer in order to meet the special updating rule of Q-Adam algorithm.
+Here QAdam algorithm requires an optimizer called `QAdamOptimizer`, which is a specifically customized optimizer based on the Adam optimizer in order to meet the special updating rule of QAdam algorithm.
 Compared with the original Adam optimizer, the main difference of `QAdamOptimizer` is that, in the compression stage, communicating and updating $\textbf{m}$ are conducted by the Bagua backend, instead of the optimizer.
 Like all other optimizers in PyTorch, `QAdamOptimizer` needs to be initialized with model parameters.
 Besides, an extra argument `warmup_steps` decides how many steps of the warm-up stage. `QAdamAlgorithm` can be initialized simply by the `QAdamOptimizer`.

 ```python
 from bagua.torch_api.algorithms import q_adam